The issue: how to make remote math education easier for both teacher and student?

 We found that there are not many products where students could work remotely on the same whiteboard together with the teacher, explain, solve and test their knowledge of mathematics (and not only).
 It is important that both the teacher and the students themselves can write on this online whiteboard, solve equations; draw graphs of functions, etc.

-This short article is intended for online learning systems developers to help distance learning for both high school and university students.
+This short article is intended for online learning systems developers who use ReactJS to help distance learning for both high school and university students.

 (For example, a teacher may want to show how to solve equations or geometry and check if children understood the topic)